If you’ve been wondering how to frame stretched canvas, you’re not alone.

 Off-set clips are designed to reach up and overlap contents that protrude from the back of a frame.
 This is a good option for a stretched canvas that is only marginally thicker than the frame is deep (about ¼” or less).
 The amount of canvas that protrudes is minimal and not visible from the front or sides of the frame.

 Additionally, using a regular frame with offset clips permits the framer to choose from a broader selection of frame styles.
 See our selection of offset clips.

 Shadowbox and Canvas Frames

-A second option is to go with shadowbox and canvas frames.
-These frames are deep enough to hold the thickness of stretched canvas.
-The only drawback is that they are limited in terms of style.
-Most are flat faced with minimal accents or ornamentation, but we are adding more all the time.
-See our shadowbox and canvas frames.
-See our shadowbox and canvas mouldings.
+The only drawback is that they are limited in terms of style: Most are flat-faced with minimal accents or ornamentation, but we are adding more all the time.
+You can see our shadowbox and canvas frames here and our shadowbox and canvas moldings here.

-So framing stretched canvas presents an altogether different set of challenges than framing art on paper.
-Nevertheless, several options do exist to address those challenges.
+While framing stretched canvas presents an altogether different set of challenges than framing art on paper, several options do exist to address those challenges.
 Choose the right one and your canvas will be presented in a way the is pleasing and appropriate.